peterhinch/micropython-font-to-py/FONT_TO_PY.md

 # font_to_py.py

 Convert a font file to Python source code.
+The principal reason for doing this is to save RAM on resource-limited targets: the font file may be incorporated into a firmware build such that it occupies flash memory rather than scarce RAM.
+Python code built into firmware is known as frozen bytecode.

 # Dependency